brazucaz/browscap-php/README.md

 ```

 b.
 Download the file and convert it in one step.
 The downloaded file will not be stored in a local file, but there is a check
    if the remote file has changed.
-If your cache gets corrupted you have clean the cache and restart the process.
+If your cache gets corrupted, you have clean the cache and restart the process.

 ```php
 vendor/bin/browscap-php browscap:update
 ```

-If you want to autoupdate the used cache, we recommend a separate cron job that calls the command listed above.
+If you want to auto update the used cache, we recommend a separate cron job that calls the command listed above.

 What's changed in version 4.x
 -----------------------------